 Conformal maps can be defined by exponentials of (total) Virasoro generators, which do not change the universality property and the expectation value of two universal states with one non-universal state vanishes.}~\cite{Sen:1999xm}.
-It was shown in~\cite{Rastelli:2000iu} that ghost-number one universal states (named ${\cal H}_{univ}^{(1)}$) are spanned by applying all possible combinations of matter-Virasoro operators and ghost-Virasoro operators on the vacuum $c_1\ket{0}$\footnote{A natural further restriction is to use only total-Virasoro generators.
+It was shown in~\cite{Rastelli:2000iu} that ghost-number one universal states (named ${\cal H}_{univ}^{(1)}$) are spanned by applying all possible combinations of matter Virasoro operators and ghost Virasoro operators on the vacuum $c_1\ket{0}$\footnote{A natural further restriction is to use only total Virasoro generators.
 Acting on $c_1\ket{0}$ this gives a set of states to which other states in ${\cal H}_{univ}^{(1)}$ do couple linearly.
 Thus, it cannot be used for further restricting the tachyon vacuum.
-However, the set of total-Virasoro generators acting on the ghost-number zero vacuum $\ket{0}$ forms an important subalgebra of the star product, namely that of surface states.
-This subalgebra plays an important role in string field theory.}.
+However, the set of total Virasoro generators acting on the ghost-number zero vacuum $\ket{0}$ forms an important subalgebra of the star product, namely the algebra of surface states described above.}.
 This provided a simple systematic enumeration of the states relevant for tachyon condensation.
 Other symmetries with respect to which the tachyon state and the action are scalars include twist symmetry and the $SU(1,1)$ symmetry of~\cite{Zwiebach:2000vc} (see also~\cite{Siegel:1985tw,Hata:2000bj}).
 The twist generator is represented in ${\cal H}_{univ}^{(1)}$ as $(-1)^{L_0+1}$.
 Thus, the reduction to twist even states corresponds to using only even levels.
 The $SU(1,1)$ symmetry can be applied when one works in the Siegel gauge.
 Then, it acts on the ghost sector with the generators